Near San Ignacio de Velasco, Bolivia – © Google 2018

 Five of the passengers had already disembarked with their equipment.
 The sixth approached the cockpit.
 “If we don’t succeed, there will be no reason to come back.”

 “We plan to.
 The sons of Nazi butchers must wipe the blood from our hands.
 In less than twenty-four hours, Klaus Barbie will be dead.”

-I wrote this for the What Pegman Saw challenge.
-The idea is to take a Google Maps location and image and use them as a prompt for creating a piece of flash fiction no more than 150 words long.
-My word count is 148.
+I wrote this for the What Pegman Saw writing challenge.
+The idea is to take the Google maps image and location presented and use it to inspire crafting a flash fiction piece no longer than 150 words.
+My word count is 149.